Oklahoma Court Records

 Oklahoma residents may file for divorce without detailing the reason for the breakdown of the marriage.

 The records contained in documents related to family court include both marriage and divorce records.
-Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care in order to make changes in the future.
+Both types of records may contain information that is considered very personal to the parties involved, and it is generally recommended that those parties maintain these records with care in order to make changes in the future.
 The personal nature of these records results in both being considerably more difficult to find and obtain when compared to other types of public records.
 In many cases, these records are not available through either government sources or third party public record websites.

 Why do I Need a Divorce Lawyer?